-Any cyclist that doesn’t want to be stranded helplessly by the side of the road needs to invest in a pump.
-Here we’ve rounded up the best cheap mini pumps, track pumps, CO2 inflators and tubeless inflators that we’ve reviewed.
+Any cyclist who doesn’t want to be stranded helplessly by the side of the road or trail needs to invest in a pump.
+Fortunately, a good-quality pump needn’t break the bank.

 What type of bike pump do I need?

 Mini pump – best for stuffing into a jersey pocket, storing in a saddle bag, chucking in a backpack or strapping to a frame.
 Slow to inflate, particularly with mountain bike tyres, but very compact